 We invite you to submit proposals for one-day or two-day workshops in any area related to the field of system and software product lines.
 In particular, workshops on challenging, emerging areas related to the conference topics are especially sought.

-SPLC workshop papers will be published in a volume of the SPLC conference proceedings published by ACM.
+SPLC workshop papers will be published by ACM in a volume of the SPLC conference proceedings.
 Moreover, a one-page summary of each accepted workshop will be published in the proceedings as well.

 Workshop proposals should be authored by at least two organizers, preferably from different institutions, and they should contain the following three sections and address each corresponding point:

 - Contact information: affiliations, job titles, postal addresses, e-mail addresses, URLs, and phone

 - Brief biography: 100-200 words, focusing on the organizers’ expertise in the field and experience as workshop organizers